 Lóndrangar is the name of two large pillars, or sea stacks, towering over their surroundings at the shore near the tiny hamlet Hellnar in Snæfellsnes Peninsula.
 The two towers are believed to be ancient volcanic plugs that have endured the forces of nature for tens of thousands of years.
 They have sustained the wind, the forces of the ocean, and even eruptions that have pushed more lava around them some thousands of years ago.
 The higher one is 75 meters (246 feet) tall, and the shorter one is 61 meters (200 feet) high.
 Lóndrangar is one of the most visited landmarks on the Snæfellsnes Peninsula.

 A place that has always captivated Icelanders throughout centuries

-A fishing station at Snæfellsnes Peninsula
+An old fishing station at Snæfellsnes Peninsula